esluyter/ESTimeline/README.md

 ### Bulk edit def name:
 - click in an empty area and drag to select all the Synth clips (they will be highlighted in cyan when selected)
-- right click, "clip actions > bulk actions > Bulk edit Synth defName"
+- right click, "Clip actions > Synth actions > Bulk edit Synth defName"
   - and set them to `'sin'` and hit ok

 <img src="img/tutorial/5.png" />